Posts

 Image

-Krishna says, "Abandon all dharmas and take refuge in Me alone.
-I will liberate you from all sins, grieve not" (18.66).
-While verse 2.14 can be taken as the beginning of the Bhagavad Gita where Krishna says to ignore the transient pleasure-pain polarities which are caused when senses meet sense objects, the verse 18.66 can be considered as the end of the Gita.
-Krishna uses the word ' dharma ' and certainly he is not referring to religion or faith or righteousness as all of them have different meanings to different people.
+K rishna says, “Abandon all dharmas and take refuge in Me alone.
+I will liberate you from all sins, grieve not” (18.66).
+While verse 2.14 can be taken as the beginning of the Bhagavad Gita where Krishna advises us to ignore the transient pleasure-pain polarities which are caused when senses meet sense-objects, the verse 18.66 can be considered as the end of the Gita.
+Krishna uses the word ‘ dharma’ , and he is certainly not referring to religion, faith, or righteousness, as each of these carries different meanings for different people.
 Bhagavad Gita is not a book of religion but of natural principles that govern our lives.
-On the other hand, a lot of clarity comes if we take paradigm or subjective reality as the meaning of dharma.
+On the other hand, a lot of clarity comes if we take the paradigm or subjective reality as the meaning of dharma .
 Paradigm is the combination of our opinions, imaginations and understandings about the things around us or the way things are from our point of view.
-It is like the partial understanding formed about an elephant by a blind person by touching only a pa...
+It is like the partial understanding formed about an elephant by a blind person by touching only ...

 260. Feedback Mechanism